 4) Discuss “even if…” If you are seeking marriage therapy in hopes of saving your relationship, which will otherwise go under, your partner might feel like doing so is pointless.
 And that’s why they’re resisting.
 In this case, discuss “what if…”

 If you think that marriage therapy could play a role in recovering or improving your marriage, it’s worth having an extensive conversation with your partner about this opportunity.
-And if you’re both ready to begin the therapeutic process, the mental health professionals at Thriveworks Newton are ready too.
+And if you’re both ready to begin the therapeutic process, the mental health professionals at Thriveworks Counseling in Newton, MA are ready too.

-Schedule Marriage Therapy Session at Thriveworks Newton Today
+Schedule Marriage Therapy Session at Thriveworks Counseling in Newton Today